noelpat/noelpat.github.io/_posts/Filtering results from cowrie logs.md

 -Python2 script for iterating through a json log file from a cowrie honeypot.
 -Script will filter by session id and command inputs from attacker IP addresses.
 -Be aware that when creating the script there could multiple connections from the same IP address.
--You can use the "session" attribute to seperate/distinguish between different connections.
 """

 import sys